MauFrontier/gumroad-email-marketing-prototype/README.md

 [GitHub Repository](https://github.com/MauFrontier/gumroad-email-marketing)

 Author: **Mau Fournier**
-Applying for the role of **Customer Supporter** (with design and engineering tendencies 😉)
+Applying for the role of **Software engineer**.

-This project showcases my ability to quickly generate working Typescript + React code.
-Check out [the Figma project](https://www.figma.com/file/brvBekodG186nNxzCUkKLu/Email-Marketing-Mockups) which I prepared before starting this app.
+This project showcases my ability to quickly build Gumroad UIs with Typescript + React code.

+It's also a sample of my level of comfort with Generative AI and my vision for how it can be harnessed to revolutionize the way people interact with Gumroad.

+I hope you enjoy 🙂.

+[Figma project](https://www.figma.com/file/brvBekodG186nNxzCUkKLu/Email-Marketing-Mockups) I prepared before starting this app.

 I also have experience with backend development, but not with Ruby on Rails yet (I'm usually on Node + Express.js).